 Let me tell you what kind of a therapist I am.
 I am very relationship oriented.
-Just as I want to get to know you, I also want you to know me and to feel very comfortable sitting in the chair across from mine and talking to me about whatever it is that you are struggling with.
-My office is in my home and I want you to feel at home when talking with me.
-I work hard to gain your trust, and to give you a safe place in which you can talk openly with me.
+Just as I want to get to know you, I also want you to know me and to feel very comfortable sitting in the chair across from mine and talking with me about your struggles.
+I work hard to gain your trust, and to give you a safe place in which you can talk openly.
 Your journey to healing (and you decide what healing looks like for you) is one that I’m going to be on with you.
 That’s a promise I make to you.

 I came to counseling later in life, having served in the Air Force and working in the corporate public relations world, followed by a focus on raising my daughter and starting a home-based business.
-I bring to the counseling session years of life experiences, including 39 years of marriage, military experience, business experience at several different levels, lots of volunteer jobs with the Jefferson County School system, with my church and volunteering with military veterans, all wrapped up in a continuing quest for knowledge, and a bit of wisdom courtesy of the school of hard knocks.
+I bring to the counseling session years of life experiences — 39 years of marriage, military experience, business experience at several different levels, lots of volunteer jobs including in the Jefferson County School system, with my church and volunteering with military veterans — all wrapped up in a continuing quest for knowledge, and a bit of wisdom courtesy of the school of hard knocks.

 “My office is in my home and I want you to feel at home when talking with me.”